x-iaoming/al-folio/_projects/6_project.markdown

     </div>
 </div>
 <div class="caption">
-    Buttons designed by me to promote awareness of the gender pronouns
+    Buttons to promote awareness of the gender pronouns
 </div>

 <!-- You can also put regular text between your rows of images.